 Certified Pharmacy Technician Program

-130 Hours of Experiential Rotation
+130 Contact Hours of Hands-On Experience

-Pharmacy Technician
+Certified Pharmacy Technician

-Appalachian College of Pharmacy invites you join a growing field in health care with our 6 month certificate leading to a Certified Pharmacy Technician (CPhT).
+Appalachian College of Pharmacy invites you to join a growing field in health care with our 6 month certificate leading to a Certified Pharmacy Technician (CPhT).
 In addition to building your skills in general pharmacology and medical terminology, the curriculum provides 130 hours of real-world, hands-on experience.

 Program Overview

-• 400 contact hours of lectures
+• 224 hours of lecture

-• 130 hours of experiential rotation
+• 130 hours of hands-on experience

-• Program length of 6 months (26 weeks)
+• Program length of 6 months (26 weeks) or less

 • Program cost: $3,000

-CPHT Courses
+CPhT Courses

 An introductory course into the practice of pharmacy, including the history of pharmacy, technician roles in various practice settings, and pharmacy ethics and professionalism.
 Students will learn about the advancing and emerging opportunities for technicians now and in the future.